Reed-Solomon-9/Google-Data-Certificate-Capstone-Bike-Share/README.md

 I took a similar approach to the capstone analysis project.
 My primary goal for this project was to use SQL and Tableau in enough different ways, and with enough complexity, that I felt fully prepared to use those tools in a professional setting.

 If I were looking at software and data projects that people posted online, I'd like to know how they incorporate AI, so I will include how I used AI tools in this project.
 Generally, I used AI, specifically ChatGPT and Google Gemini Pro, as a **personal tutor**.
 Google's certificate course taught me the basics of tools like SQL and Business Intelligence software, but in many lessons I wanted to go much further that what was covered in the course, and AI was able to quickly find useful information.
 As I became more comfortable in the world of computer science, I would also incorporate Stack Overflow and other more traditional resources.
 The goal was always to improve my understanding, and I used AI to that end, while stubbornly making sure that I actually completed all my work by myself.
-When I was in school, I thrived when given the opportunity to ask questions- and AI gives a level of feedback that can only be found through tiny class sizes and 1-on-1 tutoring.
+Back when I was in school, I thrived when given the opportunity to ask questions- and AI gives a level of feedback that can only be found through tiny class sizes and 1-on-1 tutoring.

 Amusingly, while working with AI to solve a few challenging problems, I actually found myself answering the questions that the AI model couldn't figure out, and I would politely educate it about where it went wrong.